itsdfish/CantStop.jl/docs/src/basic_usage.md

 ## Dependencies

 The first step is to load the dependencies.
-In this simple example, the only dependency we need is `CantStop`, which is loaded via the `using` keyword.
+In this simple example, the only dependency we need is `CantStop`, which is loaded via keyword `using`.
 In addition, we must import a total of five methods using the keyword `import`.
 By importing the methods, we can define a version of each method which works with our player type.

 ```@example example
 using CantStop